 The Fantastic Four movie (2005), starring Ioan Gruffudd, Jessica Alba, Michael Chiklis, Chris Evans, Julian McMahon

 - Special effects — amazingly well done.
-When Johnny Storm — flames on — it’s incredibly realistic — it’s the way you would expect a flaming man to look.
-Likewise, when Reed Richards/Mr. Fantastic stretches, it’s as though the Stan Lee/Jack Kirby comic pages were come to life.
+When Johnny Storm “flames on” it’s incredibly realistic.
+It’s the way you would expect a flaming man to look.
+Likewise, when Reed Richards/Mr. Fantastic stretches, it’s as though the Stan Lee/Jack Kirby comic pages have come to life.

 There are also, sadly, quite a few things that the Fantastic Four movie got very wrong:

-- Characters — the Ben Grimm and Johnny Storm characters were spot-on (yes, in the comics Johnny was significantly younger, but that’s a minor quibble — the basic characterizations were completely on target), which made the glaring mistakes in the other characters so obvious:
+- Characters — tTcharacters were spot-on.
+Yes, in the comics Johnny was significantly younger, but that’s a minor quibble — the basic characterizations were completely on target.
+Which made the glaring mistakes in the other characters so obvious:

-- Reed Richards/Mr. Fantastic (Ioan Gruffudd) — I have no complaints about the actor playing the part, although he’s probably a little young for the role, so the writers came up with the silly idea of having him — mutate — with gray hair at his temples.
+- Reed Richards/Mr. Fantastic (Ioan Gruffudd).
+I have no complaints about the actor playing the part, although he’s probably a little young for the role.
+So the writers came up with the silly idea of having him “mutate” with grey hair at his temples.
 The character, however, is written totally wrong.
 He’s a financial failure, even though he’s supposed to be one of the leading minds of the 21st Century.
-He’s not a natural leader, but seems to be someone who allows himself to be run over by stronger characters, notably Victor von Doom and Susan Storm.
+He’s not a natural leader, but seems to be someone who allows himself to be run over by stronger characters.
+Notably Victor von Doom and Susan Storm.

 - Susan Storm (Jessica Alba) — Jessica Alba is a very capable actress, as she demonstrated on the Dark Angel TV series.
-Unfortunately, the writers/producers of Fantastic Four seem unaware of this fact, and contrive scenes to show her off in her underwear, or have her keep her protective suit (made of the classic — unstable molecules — ) unzipped down to her navel to show off her cleavage.
-LIkewise, the reason given that she broke up with Reed Richards is that she wanted to take their relationship to — the next level — — by moving in with him.
+Unfortunately, the writers/producers of Fantastic Four seem unaware of this fact.
+They contrive scenes to show her off in her underwear.
+Or have her keep her protective suit (made of the classic “unstable molecules”) unzipped down to her navel to show off her cleavage.
+Likewise, the reason given that she broke up with Reed Richards is that she wanted to take their relationship to ‘the next level” by moving in with him.
 Why did Reed Richards not take her up on this?
-Because, Braniac that he is, he knows that the vast majority of people who live together before marriage never actually get married.
-The — real — Sue Storm actually has too much self-respect to treat herself like this.
+Because, Brainiac that he is, he knows that the vast majority of people who live together before marriage never actually get married.
+The “real” Sue Storm actually has too much self-respect to treat herself like this.

-- The reason for the trip into space — in the original comic story, there was a grand reason for the trip into space; the four were attempting the first interstellar travel.
-Here, there’s a — cosmic storm — coming toward Earth, that Reed hypothesizes has to do with the evolution of life on Earth, and he wants to observe it from von Doom’s orbiting space station.
+- The reason for the trip into space.
+In the original comic story, there was a grand reason for the trip into space.
+The four were attempting the first interstellar travel.
+Here, there’s a “cosmic storm” coming toward Earth, that Reed hypothesizes has to do with the evolution of life on Earth.
+He wants to observe it from von Doom’s orbiting space station.
 So, why do they need to be there first hand?
 What can they realistically expect to learn by being there that couldn’t be learned from various recordings?
-It seems a much smaller vision, and that — grasping for lesser’ feeling permeates the film.
+It seems a much smaller vision, and that “grasping for lesser” feeling permeates the film.